assay-it/doc/docs/usage.md

 ---
 layout: default
-title: use with
+title: usage and integrations
 description: Construct automated quality assessment pipelines and integrate them with various service, providers and tools.
 nav_order: 5
 has_children: true
-permalink: /usage
+permalink: /usage-and-integrations
 ---

-# Use With
+# Usage and Integrations

 [**https://assay.it**](https://assay.it) provides an integration with various service, providers and tools.
 These integrations aims for automation of your quality assessment activities.